feDann/Annou-DiscordBot/README.md

 # Annou

-Annou is a discord bot that allows you to select a YouTube video as your entrance announcement in a voice channel
+Annou is a discord bot that allows you to select a YouTube video as your entrance announcement for a voice channel

 <p align="center">
   <img src="https://media.giphy.com/media/EC5faZdqV4Vw4byEMz/giphy.gif"/>